Will Using Multiple Estate Agents Help Sell Your House Quicker? Yup!

 The solution

-Interestingly, this crusty old blog post was originally written in 2013 (blimey, I think I want to vomit!), but I’ve been forced to update it [in 2023] because of an interesting (and relevant) service that’s managed to worm it’s way onto my radar.
+Interestingly, this crusty old blog post was originally written in 2013 (I think I’m going to be vomit!), but I’ve been forced to update it [in 2024] because of an interesting (and relevant) service that’s managed to worm it’s way onto my radar.

 I think I may have discovered a legit solution for anyone craving to benefit from the perks of using multiple agents, but for the same price as a sole agency agreement (or thereabouts)!